YosysHQ/riscv-formal/docs/procedure.md

 The `csrc_upcnt` check is similar to the CSR increments check but with more constraints and better support for hardware performance monitors.
 First, no writes of the csr under test are allowed.
 Second, the test value *must* be greater than the previously read value.
-And finally, if `RISCV_FORMAL_CSRC_HPMEVENT <csrname>` has been defined then that CSR will be written with a non-zero value prior to testing.
-This is intended to be used with the hpmevent CSRs where `RISCV_FORMAL_CSRC_NAME` is defined as the corresponding hpmcounter.

 #### CSR read-constant